Choi702/city_explorer_api/README.md

 Actual time needed to complete:  59 minutes

-Number and name of feature: feature 3 Deploy
+Number and name of feature: feature 3 Deploy.
+I got it working but wasn't sure how to test out so Nicco(TA)showed me how to test and verified functionality